contentful/slash-developers/docs/references/http-details.md

 ## Security

 The Content Delivery API and Content Preview API are fully available via SSL:
-Both JSON data and Assets should be requested through a secure transport.
+Both JSON data and assets should be requested through a secure transport.

 Our client libraries enable SSL by default.
 Unless there is a reason to disable SSL you should leave it enabled to ensure maximum privacy for clients.